Dynamic-Capital/Dynamic-Capital/docs/dynamic_quantum_equations.md

   phase of \(\Psi\).
 - Couple the minisuperspace background to perturbations to compute quantum corrections to inflationary observables.
+- Implement finite-difference or spectral collocation schemes to solve the Wheeler–DeWitt equation with loop quantum cosmology potentials, checking for bounce solutions that avoid singularities.

 ## 5. Hydrogen Atom in Stellar Environments